 Child and adolescent psychiatry

-In child and adolescent psychiatry (CAP), doctors work with children, young people (up to the age of 18) and their families.
-They treat a range of mental health problems and conditions including autism spectrum disorders, depression, anxiety, substance misuse and eating disorders.
+Child and adolescent psychiatrists treat children and young people up to the age of 18 with a range of mental health conditions such as autism spectrum disorder, depression and eating disorders.

 - attention deficit hyperactivity disorder (ADHD)